 Twice a week for seven weeks, two trained volunteer coaches lead an elementary or middle school team through practice.
 Designed to amplify confidence, self-expression, and respect for others, each practice includes a lesson from the Let Me Run curriculum that incorporates running, games and activities.
 Each fall and spring season culminates in a 5k race festival that celebrates the boys’ personal growth.

-Let Me Run coaches guide the boys through lessons about wellness and well being, like respect, positive competition, and nutrition.
-Our lesson plans, including “Real Men Show their Feelings, Everyday Heroes, and Getting to Know You,” prepare boys for the long run by encouraging full expression of their individual feelings.
+Let Me Run coaches guide the boys through lessons topics, including respect, positive competition, and nutrition.
 Plus, the coaches instruct boys on proper running form and correct stretching techniques.